geonextgis/torchcrop/README.md

 - **External irrigation/fertiliser** — pass explicit `irrigation: [B, T]`
   and `fertilizer: [B, T, 3]` schedules to `model(...)`, overriding the internal table-driven application on a per-day basis.
+- **Long-term simulation** — `torchcrop.longterm` runs 30-50 years of
+  consecutive seasons in one call: per-year sowing dates (`CropCalendar`), management that follows a moving sowing date (`ManagementSchedule`), and an explicit `CarryOverPolicy` for what crosses each harvest boundary.
+A one-season run reproduces `model(...)` bit-for-bit.
 - **Smooth options** — stage-based branching (`DVS < 1`, maturity, etc.) can
   be switched between hard `torch.where` and sigmoid blends for second-order smoothness.